The-Marcy-Lab-School/se-unit-4/lesson-5-inheritance/practice/README.md

       tri.isRight();        // true
       ```

-6. Create a `Rectangle` constructor. `Rectangle`s are initialized with only two arguments - a length and a width.
+6. Create a `Rectangle` class. `Rectangle`s are initialized with only two arguments - a length and a width.
 In addition to inheriting from `Polygon`, instances of `Rectangle` should have the following protoype **methods**:

       * `getArea` that returns the area of the rectangle
       * `getPerimeter`, that returns the perimeter of the rectangle